Curriculum Vitae (CV)

 A CV is similar to a résumé in that both documents serve as an overview of your achievements and potential.
 But a CV differs from a résumé in a few key respects.

 A CV Is Usually Longer Than a Résumé

 When you’re a college student or recent graduate especially; your résumé rarely exceeds one page.
 And if it does, it most certainly will not exceed two pages.

 CVs, on the other hand, are often longer than résumés.
 Even when you’re a college student or recent graduate, your CV can easily run two pages if not three or four.

 No matter how much experience you accumulate over the course of your working life, your résumé will probably never exceed two pages.
 In fact, you’ll edit your résumé a little (or a lot!) for each position you pursue in a professional context.

 But your CV is different; it’s a cumulative document, and thus it grows as you grow.
 You simply keep adding to your CV as you accomplish different things.

-If you co-author a paper that is published in a refereed academic journal, for example, you add that citation to your CV—where it joins the citations of papers you’ve written or co-written previously.
-Similarly, if you serve on a departmental curriculum development committee, you’ll once again simply add that experience to your CV.
+If you co-author a paper that is published in an academic journal, for example, you can add that reference in a section of all the citations of papers you have written or co-written previously

 International CV requirements